List of international cricket centuries by Kane Williamson

-Kane Williamson is an international cricketer who represents the New Zealand national cricket team.
+Kane Williamson is an international cricketer who represented the New Zealand national cricket team.
 He is the former captain of Black Caps, serving them in all formats.
 A right handed top order batsman, he has scored 48 centuries33 in Tests and 15 in ODIs, which is the most scored by a New Zealand cricketer as of March 2025.
 In January 2015, former New Zealand cricketer Martin Crowe noted that, "we're seeing the dawn of probably our greatest ever batsman" in Williamson.

 Williamson made his ODI debut against India in August 2010 and scored his first century two months later when he made 108 against Bangladesh; New Zealand lost the match by nine runs.
 His 69-ball 100 not out—made against Zimbabwe in October 2011—is the fourth fastest ODI century by a New Zealander.
 (Note: The top three players are Corey Anderson, Jesse Ryder and Craig McMillan.)
 His highest score of 148 came against the West Indies in the 2019 World Cup.

 Williamson scored a century on his debut Test match against India in November 2010; he was the eighth New Zealander to achieve this feat.
 His highest score of 251 was made against West Indies at Seddon Park, Hamilton in December 2020.
 He became the sixth player to score 10 Test centuries before the age of 25 when he made 132 against England at Lord's.
 (Note: The others were Don Bradman, Neil Harvey, Garfield Sobers and Sachin Tendulkar.)
 In August 2016, he became the fastest and youngest player to score centuries against all Test-playing nations in the format at the time.
 (Note: Williamson achieved the feat in 50 matches (91 innings) at the age of 25.)
 (Note: Since then, Afghanistan and Ireland have acquired Test status.)
 In March 2023, Kane Williamson scored his 6th Double Century and became the first New Zealand Batter to hit 5, or more double-centuries.
 As of February 2025, he has the most Test centuries and double centuries for New Zealand.
 Williamson also ranks fourteenth among cricketers with most centuries in international cricket.

 Williamson has played 87 T20Is since his debut in October 2011 and is yet to score a century in the format; his highest score of 95 came against India in January 2020 in a losing cause.